Excerpt from the official Academic Programs Catalog.

 The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in Entomology.

-The University's Tier II writing requirement for the Entomology major is met by completing Entomology 470 or 478 or 479.
-Those courses are referenced in item 3. b. below.
+The University's Tier II writing requirement for the Entomology major is met by completing Entomology 479.
+This course is referenced in item 3. below.